eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/initialize_monitoring.rst

 Initialize Monitoring
 #####################

-When *Fast DDS Monitor Pro* is launched, the following start screen is displayed.
+When *DDS Monitor Pro* is launched, the following start screen is displayed.
 Click the **Start monitoring!** button to begin monitoring a Fast DDS application.

 .. thumbnail:: /rst/figures/screenshots/main_pro.png